anttitakalahti/hapi-pre-test/README.md

 });
 ```

+This will print:
+* I am slow function and request.pre.fast is undefined
+* I am fast function and request.pre.slow is true

 ## [http://localhost:3000/parallel](http://localhost:3000/parallel)
 If you have multiple calls and they can be run simultaneously then this is the way to go.